When_Is_It_Time_For_Assisted_Living/

 • Deteriorating personal care (e.g., forgetting to shower, eat, or take medication)

 Each year, one-third of older adults experience a fall.
-And according to the CDC, deaths related to falls have gradually increased in the last ten years.
+And according to the CDC, deaths related to falls have gradually increased in the last 10 years.
 Suppose your loved one has told you about a fall where he or she had difficulty getting up.
 In that case, you need to seriously consider talking to them about moving into an assisted living facility.

 If you worry that your senior won’t receive medical aid in time if an emergency strikes, an assisted living facility could provide you peace of mind while ensuring your loved one is cared for by professionals.